 I Shall Not Pass This Way Again

-I Shall Not Pass This Way Again By Eva Rose York I shall not pass this way again— Although it bordered be with flowers, Although I rest in fragrant bowers, And hear the singing Of song-birds winging To highest heaven…
+I Shall Not Pass This Way Again By Eva Rose York I shall not pass this way again, Although it was bordered by flowers, Although I rest in fragrant bowers, And hear the singing Of songbirds winging To highest heaven…